 These regulations cover all forms of rented housing and came into force on 1 October 2015.
 The regulations place a duty on landlords to install a fire alarm on each storey of their rented property and to maintain them in working order.
 They also require landlords to provide and maintain carbon monoxide alarms in rooms containing solid fuel heating appliances.

 Failure to comply with the regulations could result in a penalty of up to £5,000.
 Further information is available from the links below:

 It is a legal requirement for landlords to provide an Energy Performance Certificate (EPC) when required in respect of all rental properties.
 EPC’s are valid for 10-years, the fine for not providing an EPC when required is £200.

 In addition key changes under the Deregulation Act 2015 make Section 21 Notices invalid if the landlord cannot prove that they have shown their tenants the Energy Performance Certificate at the start of the tenancy.

-Further information about EPC's can be found on the GOV.UK website.
+Further information can be found by reading Gov.uk's guidance.

 Landlords of domestic rental properties should be aware of their duty to assess the risk of exposure to Legionella, to ensure safety of their tenants and implement control measures necessary.

 For more information about Legionella and landlords' responsibilities visit the Health and Safety Executive wesbite.

 If you rent out a building with three or more storey's, including basements and loft conversions, which is occupied by five or more tenants, forming two or more households who share facilities such as toilets, bathrooms and kitchens you may need to apply for a House in Multiple Occupation (HMO) licence.